MohanedZekry/flutter-go-router-example/README.md

 - [GoRouter](https://pub.dev/packages/go_router)
 - [Equatable](https://pub.dev/packages/equatable)

-## Notes ##
+## Intro ##
-This example is built using GoRouter 5.2.4.
+This example is built using go_router 5.2.4.
-Navigating bottom navbar screens with go router.
+Navigating bottom navbar screens with go_router.
 Instead of using buildBody and currentIndex for routing, we’ll be using go router to navigate between screens.

 <p align="center">